 What does 'some other good reason' mean?

-What about cases where a claim form has been served, but is never actually received?
+What about cases where a claim form has been deemed served, but is never actually received?

-If this situation applies to you, it has been held that CPR 13.3 is the relevant rule that applies – so if you are a defendant, you do not have a right to have the judgment set aside because the discretionary rules will be invoked by the court.
-This means that you will need to persuade the court that you have either a real prospect of successfully defending the claim, or there is some other good reason why the judgment should be set aside/you should be permitted to defend the claim.
-You may wish to seek legal support from an experienced dispute resolution solicitor to help you build an argument in this regard.
+If this situation applies to you, it has been held that CPR 13.3 is the relevant rule that applies – so if you are a defendant, you are not entitled to have the judgment set aside as of right because the discretionary rules will be invoked by the court.
+This means that you will need to persuade the court that you have either a real prospect of successfully defending the claim, or there is some other good reason why the judgment should be set aside/you should be allowed to defend the claim.
+You may wish to seek legal support from an experienced business disputes solicitor to help you build a case.

 Who bears the costs of a successful application to set aside a judgment?

-The claimant will usually bear the costs of a successful application to set aside judgment under the mandatory grounds (CPR 13.2).
+The claimant will usually be responsible for paying the costs of a successful application to set aside judgment under the mandatory grounds (CPR 13.2).

-If the application is made under the discretionary grounds (CPR 13.3), costs are at the discretion of the judge.
+If the application is made under the discretionary grounds (CPR 13.3), costs are decided by the judge.

-What’s the application procedure for setting aside a default judgment?
+What’s the procedure for applying to have a default judgment set aside?

 The table below sets out the key stages of an application to set aside a default judgment: